I Love Walking In France

 If you prefer to set your own agenda, I share the steps I take to plan my itinerary on any long-distance walk (using the Chemin de Stevenson as a case study)

-La Romieu is one of eleven ‘most beautiful villages’ found along the Chemin de Saint-Jacques du-Puy.
-Find them all here.
+La Romieu is one of eleven most beautiful villages found along the Chemin de Saint-Jacques du-Puy.

 Tourist Office in La Romieu

-Opening hours for the church and cloister vary throughout the year.
-You’ll find the schedule here.
+Opening hours for the church and cloister vary throughout the year, and can be found on the village website.

 Accommodation in La Romieu